ValgulNecron/kasuki/readme.md

     - [X] Updating to serenity 0.12.
     - [X] Support for command in dm.
     - [X] Make an anilist forum post.
+    - [ ] Rework the command registration to support sub command group and remove line duplicate.

 - Anime submodule:
     - [X] Finish comparison function.